Description

 'The compound annual growth rate (CAGR) is a useful measure of growth over multiple time periods.
 It can be thought of as the growth rate that gets you from the initial investment value to the ending investment value if you assume that the investment has been compounding over the time period.'

-• Compared with SPY (11.9%) in the period of the last 3 years, the annual performance (CAGR) of 5.6% is smaller, thus worse.
+• Compared with the benchmark SPY (15.8%) in the period of the last 5 years, the compounded annual growth rate (CAGR) of 9.4% of UnitedHealth is lower, thus worse.

 Volatility: